inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 What about the `bad crashes`?

 - A lot of runtime errors can occur that have nothing to do at all with unexpected errors.
-- Change sets or other forms of input validation help.
+- Change-sets or other forms of input validation help.
 - Type specs, and schemata such as Json-Schema, XML-Schema/XSD, GraphQL help.
 - Unit tests help.